 A ketogenic lifestyle is one of the most well researched dietary lifestyles.
-It is a delicious real foods plan.
+It is a real foods plan.
+On this plan the goal is to eat real foods minimizing sugars and starches.
 You get to eat wonderful foods until you feel satisfied.
 The ketogenic plan uses your own body chemistry to your benefit.
 It creates hormonal alterations that will lead to weight loss.
-The plan is anti-inflammatory and has been used successfully in the treatment of epilepsy, heart disease, high blood pressure, high cholesterol, diabetes, parkinson’s and cancer.
+The plan is anti-inflammatory and has been used in the treatment of epilepsy, heart disease, high blood pressure, high cholesterol, diabetes and parkinson’s.

 How the plan works